10 Signs Your Credit Card Debt Is Out of Control

 - Your new applications are denied.
 Credit card issuers may be able to predict that your credit card debt is out of control even before you do.
 After a denied credit card application, check your mail for a letter from the credit card issuer explaining why you were denied.
 If your high credit card balances are one of the reasons, it's a sign that you need to rein in your spending and start tackling your debt before it gets worse.

 - You're hiding your debt from yourself or your spouse.
 Feeling like you have something to hide is a sign that things are wrong.
 If you're not opening your credit card statements because you don't want to face your balances, or you're going out of your way to keep your spouse from finding out about your debt, you likely have more debt than you can handle.

 - You can't afford to save money because you have too much debt.
 The more money you spend on your debt, the less you have for other things—like saving money.
 Without access to savings, you may have to create even more debt to get out of a financial bind.

 - You worry about how you're going to pay off your credit cards.
 Stressing about your credit card debt is a sign that it's definitely out of control, but don't assume that because you're not stressed about your debt that you're safe.
-It could be that you're ignoring your debt or in denial about just how bad it really is.
+It could be that you're ignoring your debt.
+Or, you could be in denial about just how bad it really is.

 The old adage about the first step toward climbing out of a hole applies here.
 In order to get your debt under control, the first thing you need to do is change your habits so that you're not making the problem worse.